Bunhill Heat and Power Energy Centre

 - Tim Ronalds Architects, 2012

-An inner-city environment posed many challenges, including tight infrastructure, a lack of space, parking, noise and air quality issues.
+An inner-city environment posed many challenges, including tight infrastructure, a lack of space and parking, and noise and air quality issues.
 The council undertook upfront work where possible to reduce the project risks and minimise uncertainties during the construction phase, including the design and application for planning and underground surveys.
 A Design & Build contract was commissioned alongside a 10-year maintenance contract to provide assurance to the contracts.
 Vital Energi built the energy centre and heat network in 2012.

 The current network will grow both organically and strategically, and has been ‘future-proofed’ with a flexible design to enable its expansion.
 The factory-fabricated containerised equipment was delivered and installed in one day, reducing on-site construction work and local disruption.
 It provides flexibility, as all the equipment can be lifted out of the site and relocated elsewhere.

 The network has been installed with pipes sized to be larger than current needs so that they have additional capacity and can carry more heat as the network expands.

 Bunhill Heat and Power will help new developments meet their planning-related energy targets, and the council are currently working to extend the network to connect new-build developments.

 A film was specially created with the local community including a local school, Moreland Primary, to introduce Bunhill Heat and Power and its role producing energy locally providing more efficient heat to the local community.
 To view the film, visit www.youtube.com/watch?v=SuBa9qYQ9VM

 Work has started to extend the Bunhill Heat and Power network as part of the EU-funded CELSIUS project, which aims to help cities develop replicable projects to evolve into a truly energy-smart city.
 This will involve taking heat from the London Underground tunnels and converting it into hot water for the heat network, which will be expanded to serve another 500 council homes.